ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-The Goldilocks Zone: Finding the Best Size for Microservices - <a href="https://medium.com/@jnagase/the-goldilocks-zone-finding-the-best-size-for-microservices-1bf50aaea2db" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to add an entire folder to a container in Docker - <a href="https://medium.com/@gyrkora/how-to-add-an-entire-folder-to-a-container-in-docker-069b86e4f6cc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaime Nagase`**
+✍️ **posted by `Gyrkora`**

-<blockquote>As more and more companies use microservices in their software, a big question pops up: how big should each microservice be?
-Like in the…</blockquote>
+<blockquote>If you have an entire folder with many files that you want to add to the container, you can use the docker cp command to copy a folder from…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>